Looking for Clarity: The Best Mindfulness Apps for Spiritual People

 Harris provides numerous courses to learn how to feel happier and enjoy a higher quality of sleep.
 Particularly helpful are meditations that help you control the voice in your head.

-Reviews of the app, many people mention they like how scientific ideas are broken down to actionable, everyday language.
+Reviews of the app, many people mention they like how scientific ideas are broken down into actionable, everyday language.
 They report feeling calmer and more relaxed after using the app.
 We found several users comment on the surprising results they’re achieving, despite having initial reservations about downloading the app.

 If you’ve ever thought about starting your own mindfulness or spirituality app as Harris did, you can get started with Church App, which allows you to use your own branding.